-The PSD2 was adopted in December 2015, and will come into force across the EU in January 2018.
+PSD2 was adopted in December 2015, and will be implemented across the EU in January 2018.
 It introduces a number of significant changes to payments regulation across the EU, and will shape the payments competitive landscape in the years to come.
 If implemented well, it could address a number of detriments identified by the PSR Forum.
-The PSD2's key objective is to increase competition in the payment space and open the market for TPPs and new services covering payment initiation and account information services.
-Therefore, the opportunity for new business models, services and underlying technologies is going to increase and reflect in the market through the arrival of more new entrants that can play in this space.
+One of PSD2's key objectives is to increase competition in the payment space and open the market to allow third party payment service providers ("TPPs") to offer regulated payment initiation and account information services.
+The opportunity for new business models, services and underlying technologies will therefore increase and be reflected in the market through the arrival of more new entrants that can play in this space.